firusvg/vite-alpinejs-template/README.md

-# Vite + Alpinejs template
+# Vite + AlpineJS template

-Simple Vite template based on vanilla js
+Simple Vite template for AlpineJS based on vanilla JS.
+Added support for </>htmx as well.

 ## Installation